 There is so much going on in terms of Open Directory it’s hard to begin, as it deals with:

 - Password (Password Service)

 - Kerberos (now Heimdal vs. MIT Kerberos)

-You can read about Open Directory on Apple’s man page opnedirectoryd, or reference the error codes in Apple’s developer section.
+You can read about Open Directory on Apple’s man page opnedirectoryd (man opendirectoryd), or reference the error codes in Apple’s developer section.
 There are some key troubleshooting steps I usually perform when trying to debug authentication issues:

 ping -c 4 ODM.IP.address(it should work)